codacy/docs/docs/organizations/organization-overview.md

 ## Last updated repositories

 The **Last updated repositories** list displays the last updated repositories, sorted by reverse date of the last update.
-Each repository card displays the date of the last update and the current grade of the repository.
+Each card displays the date of the last update and the current grade of the repository.

 Click **See all** to see all repositories in your organization.

 ![Last updated repositories](images/organization-overview-repositories-last-updated.png)

+!!! important
+    **If you are using Bitbucket Server** the list displays the repositories in alphabetical order because Codacy cannot obtain the information on when the repositories were last updated from this Git provider.